-Stan Lee Honored With Hand And Foot Prints At Chinese Theater, Celebrates Marvel Career
+Stan Lee Honored With Hand And Footprints At Chinese Theater, Celebrates Marvel Career

 The Agents of S.H.I.E.L.D.’s Clark Gregg came next and admitted he was “geeking out” for the moment.
 He gave credit to Jack Kirby and Stan Lee for the characters that have been “brought to life” on paper and on the big screen.
 Gregg admitted that because of all this, a good top portion of his IMDB page is filled with his Marvel roles.

 Gregg, who plays Agent Phil Coulson, felt he was more of an “adopted son of Stan’s.”
 Clark also mentioned how his family was on the road a lot, traveling from town to town, and through it all, he had his comics to keep him occupied.
 He felt it a privilege to have experienced from the inside the development of the on-screen characters.
-Gregg referred to the small screen as he said season 5 will mark over 100 episodes starring on the TV show.
+Gregg referred to the small screen as he said season 5 would mark over 100 episodes starring on the TV show.

 Other well-known comic book and actor greats such as Spawn’s Todd McFarlane and Black Panther star Chadwick Boseman followed-up.
 McFarlane gave great credence to the event that is occurring at the Chinese theater, but “the only thing that would make it better, is if Joanie was here.”
-Joanie meaning Joan Lee, Stan Lee’s late wife, who passed away recently.
+Joanie was Stan Lee’s late wife, who passed away recently.
 This being said, she’s had a great influence on Stan’s dreams of becoming a comic artist, especially when he had times where he struggled trying to achieve his passion.

 @TheRealStanLee has been immortalized outside the #tclchinesetheater #marvel #stanlee pic.twitter.com/HW1a9sINMF